 Tax for Crown Servants, EU employees and volunteer workers abroad

-Understand the rules on tax and National Insurance while you are working abroad so you pay the right amount in the right country.
+Understand the rules on tax and National Insurance while you're working abroad so you pay the right amount in the right country.

 Crown Servants working abroad